soupware-dev-team/jimbo/README.md

     - `--enable-debug`, `--disable-debug`: Debugging toggle.
 ## 2. Background Operation & Graceful Termination

-Jimbo offers seamless background operation, minimizing to the system tray when the 'X' button is pressed.
+Jimbo offers seamless background operation and minimizes to the system tray when the 'X' button is pressed or when `jimbo &` is typed in the console.
 For graceful termination, input `:wq` in the CLI.
 ## 3. Command Overview

 #### 1. "jimbo cpu" Command